 When I was in school, field trips were the highlight of my year.
-Brown paper bag lunches, my mom a chaperone, I remember each trip to Washington DC or the Manassas battlefield like it was yesterday.
+Brown paper bag lunches, my mom a chaperone, I remember each trip to Washington, DC or the Manassas battlefield like it was yesterday.
 Sadly, I only have a few of these memories.
 Field trips happened maybe once or twice a year if at all.

 As a teacher, I tried to take my students on as many field trips as I could.
-The cost and getting approval was always a hurdle, however.
+The cost and getting approval were always a hurdle, however.
 So, when I started homeschooling, I knew I wanted to take the things I loved as a student and found valuable as a teacher and offer them as often as I could.
 Seven years later, field trips continue to make up a large portion of our homeschool year.
 My children have many favorite field trip memories thanks to all the museums, zoos, aquariums, historic parks, and science centers we visit.

 Homeschool field trips can look like a traditional school field trip.
 Gather a large group of fellow homeschoolers, carpool or rent a large van, schedule a museum guide, and pack lunches.